paulchernoch/feel/src/execution/engine-design.md

   - +filter - Pops a list from the data stack, creates a filter context and pushes that onto the context stack.
   - type?(t) - Gets the type of the top of the data stack, compares it to the heap string referenced by the opcode using "instance of" and pushes True or False.
   - len - Gets the length of the next item on the value stack.
 If it is a list, it is the list length, otherwise 1.
 Consumes the list.
+  - incr - Increment the value of the given property on the topmost context that defines it and push the new value onto the value stack.
+  - xup - Update a key-value pair in the contexts stack.
+Different from xset, which operates on a context that is on the value stack.

 The "type?(t)" OpCode is equivalent to pushing a string on the data stack and then an "is".